johnzastrow/phpblog/hugo-export/posts/2008-07-05-the-power-of-xargs.md

 right on the command line.
 Though I focus mainly on files in this
 article (it&#8217;s what I use it for almost exclusively), it&#8217;s important to
 remember that xargs acts on standard input, which could mean lines
-redirected from /var/log/messages or urls or whatever else you can
 manage to point in its direction.

 $ > rpm -qa | grep mozilla | xargs -n1 -p rpm -e &#8211;nodeps